javl/linger/README.md

 ## short (tech version) ##
-Linger listens for and stores probe requests coming from WIFI enabled devices within range.
+Linger listens for and stores probe requests coming from WIFI enabled devices within range into an sqlite database.
 When these devices leave the area (determined by the time since their last probe request) it will start resending the saved probe requests (with updated sequence numbers), tricking other listeners into thinking the device is still there.

 ## long ##
 Most WIFI enabled devices remember the names of all wireless